-For the first time in BIEE history, this year’s BIEE Research Conference Programme includes a Women in Energy Breakfast Session.
+For the first time this year’s BIEE Research Conference Programme includes a Women in Energy Breakfast Session.
 This new session format will feature a panel of three distinguished female energy experts and leaders from academia, policy and industry who will share their personal insights on three issues: personal strategies for women’s careers in the energy sector, corporate culture promoting diversity; and opportunities and challenges for women’s career advancements in consumer-centred energy systems.
 Already 70 BIEE participants have registered for this cutting-edge breakfast panel taking place on the morning of the second conference day, September 19th.
 This session will provide an exceptional opportunity to engage with these leading women of the field and network with other female energy professionals.

 Why did we feel the need to organise this event?
 We all remember attending energy related meetings where the room was full of male attendees and women voices were hard to get by.
 But with all the changes taking place in the energy sector, there is nowadays also more attention to gender balance, may that be in projects, in workshops, on panels, in research funding calls and sometimes even in board rooms.
 There are also exciting initiatives under way promoting women in energy, such as the POWERful Women initiative or the Women’s Energy Network.
 But there is still a long way to go to genuine gender balance.
 We therefore thought that engaging with three leading female experts across academia, policy and industry can help support this trend.
 Our session will be a great way to get tips on how to progress the careers of female professionals, learn about what other organisations are doing to improve their diversity, and network with today’s and tomorrow’s female energy leaders.